-Romancing Mister Bridgerton is probably the least problematic book in the series, we adore them all, but we’ve got our issues, understandably, as most people do.
-But the biggest issue we’ve all had with this book is the lack of Eloise in Whistledown’s reveal.
+Romancing Mister Bridgerton is probably the least problematic book in the series; we adore them all, but understandably, we’ve got our issues as most people do.
+But the biggest problem we’ve all had with this book is the lack of Eloise in Whistledown’s reveal.
 Naturally, we imagine that this is something the series will surely change given just how invested she is in Whistledown’s identity.
 How will Eloise react knowing Whistledown is her very best friend?
-It’s something we need to see but most importantly, understanding Penelope’s motives as the seasons progress will be so incredibly fascinating to watch as viewers.
+We need to see it, but most importantly, understanding Penelope’s motives as the seasons progress will be so fascinating to watch as viewers.

 It’s been a season for Penelope, and with the loss of their father, we’re intrigued to see how she’ll handle so much of the changes that are coming for the Featherington family.
 Is this when she’ll start using her income to help?
 How will all that be addressed?
 There’s no character with quite as much riding on them as Penelope, and that’s not something we see directly, but something we know of now due to her identity.